lvgl-micropython/lvgl_micropython/README.md

 ##### *Model/Variant*

-The model is the processor model being used or the build type. the build type is what is specified when compiling to run  on macOS or Unix.
+The model is the processor model being used or the build type.
+The build type is what is specified when compiling to run  on macOS or Unix.

 When compiling for macOS or Unix you are able to specify the build type.
 That is done by using